 I don’t mind fantasy books at all.
 I am willing to suspend disbelief when reading stories about dragons or other planets (or dragons and other planets—thank you, Anne McCaffrey), perhaps because it’s super clear when I’m supposed to.
 Pretending that wizards or warp drives are normal is a cooperative enterprise I can happily engage in with the author.

 In contrast, magical realism makes me feel like the victim of a prolonged practical joke.
 The author presents what seems to be a realistic world, but then, here and there, nonchalantly distorts it worse than a fun-house mirror.
-Am I supposed to take the magical bits at face value (which is how they’re presented)?
+Am I supposed to take the magical bits at face value?
 Are the magical bits just literary cleverness signposting some kind of wise metaphor that I’m stupidly overlooking?
 Is the magic just random nonsense that’s supposed to be funny, precisely because it makes no sense?
 I’m uncomfortable with all three of these theories, especially because a single book could, for all I know, include a mix of elements that fit all three patterns.*

 Is magical realism to be lauded for causing feelings of mystery that reflect the mystery of real life, or is it to be criticized for pretentiously making book-reading as a form of entertainment harder than it needs to be?
 The former, judging by the sales figures.

 However, in fact the sales figures have been used by literary critics to support the notion that magical realist works are not deserving of respect.
 Regardless of whether it’s about McCaffrey’s Pern or Allende’s Chile, any novel the masses enjoy, the logic goes, cannot be very profound.

 Personally, no matter what the sales figures or the critics say, I’d far rather read magic than magical realism.